Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/tutorial/1_Software_installation.rst

 .. note::

-    1.Please use Raspberry Pi OS with Desktop
+    1. :combo:`red font-bolder:Please use Raspberry Pi OS with Desktop`

-    2.The installation of libraries takes much time.
-You can power Raspberry Pi with a power supply Cable.
+    2. The installation of libraries takes much time. :combo:`red font-bolder:You can power Raspberry Pi with a power supply Cable`.

-    3.If you are using remote desktop to login Raspberry Pi, you need to use :ref:`VNC viewer <fnk0043/codes/tutorial/preparation:vnc viewer & vnc>`..
+    3. If you are using **remote desktop** to login Raspberry Pi, you need to use :ref:`VNC viewer <fnk0043/codes/tutorial/preparation:vnc viewer & vnc>`.

-You can refer to this video.
+**You can refer to this video.**

 .. raw:: html